 The Centre for Indological Studies and Research offers research facilities to scholars pursuing pre-doctoral or post-doctoral research, conducts a number of courses on Indology, and holds seminars – both national and international – in art, culture, philosophy, consciousness studies, and a range of other topics.
 Attached to the Centre is Vivekananda Archives devoted to preserving literature and documents on the Ramakrishna-Vivekananda movement.
 Recently, the Centre has embarked on an ambitious project of translating the entire Vedic literature into Bengali.

 The Centre offers a peaceful and congenial atmosphere for study.
 Research scholars are given material and financial support; they are also provided with guides in the form of learned professors who are experts in their fields of study.
 Researchers are awarded certificates of acknowledgement by the Institute at the end of their studies.
-Presently, 45 scholars have been provided such facilities; some of their papers/dissertations have been published as books by the Institute.
+Presently, around 20 scholars have been provided such facilities; some of their papers/dissertations have been published as books by the Institute.
 The Centre has created the following Chairs which are occupied by senior and erudite professors:

 - Vivekananda Chair